khva/base64/README.md

 bool has_error() const noexcept;
 explicit operator bool() const noexcept;
 ```
 Both methods return `true` if operation fails.
-You can find out the type of error using the method:
+You can get the type of error using the method:
 ```c++
 error_type_t type() const noexcept;
 ```